socketry/async-job/guides/getting-started/readme.md

 `async-job` is a library for building asynchronous job queues.

-- Several included {ruby Async::Job::Backend} implementations for enqueueing and running jobs.
+- Several included {ruby Async::Job::Queue} implementations for enqueueing and running jobs.
 - Several supported {ruby Async::Job::Coder} implementations for encoding and decoding job payloads.
 - A {ruby Async::Job::Generic} class which describes the minimum required job interface.